 Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response programs into one program from 1 July 2014; establishing a regional network of carer support centres; and further work to trial and explore innovative models for carers to exercise greater choice in how they use their service entitlements and the interaction with disability services, including in the proposed National Disability Insurance Scheme (NDIS).
 As well as providing immediate improvements in services for carers and care recipients, these initiatives will provide a platform to gradually increase the flexibility of respite care service delivery arrangements as part of future reforms to the aged and disability care systems.
 9.4 The Australian Government should replace the current system of discrete care packages across community and residential care with a single integrated, and flexible, system of care entitlements (the Aged Care System).
-The System would have the following features: it would cover services including residential care, community care (domestic, personal, nursing), reablement, planned respite, home modification, palliative care, high level aids and equipment, and care coordination the Australian Government should approve a schedule of aged care services to be provided to individuals on an entitlement basis, according to the Gateway's assessment of their need.
-Individuals should be given an option to choose an approved provider or providers the entitlement provided to consumers as part of the Gateway assessment process should include Largely supported.
-The aged care reform package will create a better integrated aged care system, which will give consumers greater choice and more flexibility.
+The System would have the following features: it would cover services including residential care, community care (domestic, personal, nursing), reablement, planned respite, home modification, palliative care, high level aids and equipment, and care coordination the Australian Government should approve a schedule of aged care The aged care reform package will create a better integrated aged care system, which will give consumers greater choice and more flexibility.
 For the first time older Australians will be able to move seamlessly from relatively low levels of basic home support through to complex care for the very frail.
 Central to the reforms is a significant but controlled expansion in care available in the home, complemented by reforms to break down program structures that create anomalies for consumers, including boundaries and overlaps between current Home and Community Care (HACC) services and Home Care packages, funding gaps and inflexibility in Home Care packages and the High/Low distinction in residential care.
-The key reforms include the following: • An integrated Commonwealth home support program will be established from 1 July 2015, which will allow better coordination of appropriate and timely care for older people.
-It will consolidate the existing HACC program for older people with the NRCP, the Assistance with Care and Housing
+The key reforms include the following: Refl services to be provided to individuals on an entitlement basis, according to the Gateway's assessment of their need.
+Individuals should be given an option to choose an approved provider or providers the entitlement provided to consumers as part of the Gateway assessment process should include An integrated Commonwealth home support program will be established from 1 July 2015, which will allow better coordination of appropriate and timely care for older people.
+It will consolidate the existing HACC program for older people with the NRCP, the Assistance with Care and Housing for the Aged Program (ACHA) and